bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 The basic idea here is that *for each data point* under analysis, we will:

-1. Sample different *coalitions* of including the feature/not including the feature i.e. :math:`z_k' \in {0,1}^M`, where :math:`M` is the number of features.
+1. Sample different *coalitions* of including the feature/not including the feature i.e. :math:`z_k' \in \{0,1\}^M`, where :math:`M` is the number of features.
-2. Get the prediction for :math:`z_k'` by applying our mapping function :math:`f(h_x(z_k'))`, using the assumption that the missing values are replaced with *randomly* sampled values for that dimension (the independence assumption).
+2. For each sample, get the prediction of :math:`z_k'` by applying our mapping function on our model (i.e. :math:`f(h_x(z_k'))`), using the assumption that the missing values are replaced with *randomly* sampled values for that dimension (the independence assumption).
 It's possible to additionally assume linearity too, where we would replace the value with the mean of that dimension or equivalent.
-For example, you might do this in an image by replacing it with the mean of the surrounding pixels (see [4] for more details).
+For example, in an image you might replace a pixel with the mean of the surrounding pixels (see [4] for more details).
 3. Compute a weight for each data point :math:`z_k'` using the SHAP kernel:
    :math:`\pi_{x'}(z')=\frac{(M-1)}{(M choose |z'|)|z'|(M-|z'|)}`.
 4. Fit a weighted linear model (see [1] for details)